hjwp/marriage-figaro-norway/act4.md

 E che, dunque dovria soffrirlo in pace?

-> And why should he put up with it?
+> And why should he
+> have to put up with it?

 BASILIO:
 Quel che soffrono tanti
 ei soffrir non potrebbe?

+> Other people put up with it
-> Hey, he wouldn't be the first.
+> all the time.

 E poi sentite,